This post may contain affiliate links. Read my disclosure page here.

 If you are looking for a crowd-pleasing breakfast recipe that doesn’t require you to get up at the crack of dawn, this sweet potato sausage, and egg breakfast casserole is perfect for you!

 This overnight egg breakfast casserole is great for an Easter or Christmas brunch, or anytime you have family in town.
+Serve it with a Mimosa for an elevated holiday breakfast.
 It’s a great breakfast/brunch recipe that everyone will love.
 I love that it’s so hands-off in the morning if you have prepped all your veggies the night before.

 And leftovers are so good, they reheat really well and can last several days in the fridge.
-Leftovers make for a great lunch too, and they keep you full thanks to all the protein from the eggs and sausage.
+The leftovers are perfect for lunch and are quite satisfying, likely because of the hearty combination of eggs and sausage.

 Overnight Breakfast Casserole